 Medicare Part A, which pays for hospital expenses, doesn’t cover the cost of medical life alert systems.
 Medicare Part B, optional coverage for doctor’s visits, labs, X-rays, and medical equipment, also won’t cover life alert expenses.
-However, it’s possible Medicare Part C, the private coverage available to Medicare Parts A and B members, may cover the cost of medical alarms.
+However, it’s possible Medicare Advantage, also known as Part C, may cover the cost of medical alarms.
+Medicare Advantage is private coverage available to Medicare Parts A and B members.

 Whether or not your Medicare Part C coverage will help defray the cost depends on your particular insurer and your coverage limitations.
 Check your policy for specifics or contact your carrier to inquire.1

 If you qualify for Medicaid, you may find some home and community-based programs in your state that can help with the cost of life alert systems.
 Some may discount the initial device, but not the monthly service fees.
 Again, check with your state’s Medicaid resource for specifics on coverage.